KDCube is built around apps

 i

-How to configure and call a bundle-authenticated public API hook
+How to configure an app-owned public API hook

-Use the same explicit split as MCP: the bundle defines the non-secret client contract in bundle props, stores verification material in bundle secrets, and checks the incoming request itself.
+The app defines the non-secret client contract in app props, stores verification material in app secrets, and checks the incoming request itself.

 Server-side configuration